 2.1 Calculation for Taxable Profits

-Resident corporate entities of Luxembourg are taxed annually on their global income, while nonresident entities are only taxed on certain types of income originating in Luxembourg.
+Resident corporate entities of Luxembourg are taxed annually on their global income, while non-

 Typically, each category of income is determined and taxed separately.
 However, all income generated by corporations and commercial partnerships is considered business income.